vimc/orderly2/README.md

 ### Namespacing and provenance

+(see also the section "Sources and trust" below)

 We have some missing details in how we track where things have come from:

 * where they were computed